a. Statement Addressing Possession, Use, and Sale of Alcoholic Beverages

 only responsible, legal consumption of alcohol.
 The university complies with all federal, state

 and local laws concerning alcohol and illegal drugs.
-As a UCCS student, you are responsible
+As a UCCS community member, you are responsible

 for acquainting yourself with the laws and university policies regarding alcohol and illegal